Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

 - Go to the last side of the frame (once again in the centre), and pull the canvas as tightly as possible.
 The way I do this without using canvas pliers is to hold the canvas down with the flat of my hands and push the frame against the third side with my thumbs.
 Then keep the canvas tight whilst you staple that side.

 Once you have the first four staples in, go from one side of the frame to another to add more staples.
-When you staple on a side that does not already have an opposing staple, do not pull the canvas too tight.
+Do not pull the canvas too tight when you staple on a side that does not already have an opposing staple.
 Make sure you pull it tight on the next staple.

 4. Finish the Corners

 There are a couple of ways that you can finish the corners of the canvas.
-You can cut the canvas and tuck the 2nd edge underneath or you can do what I will show here, and fold in the corners.
-If you are folding in the canvas on the corners then this makes it a bit easier to stretch again if you ever have to take the canvas off the frame later.
+You can cut the canvas and tuck the second edge underneath, or you can do what I will show here and fold in the corners.
+If you are folding in the canvas on the corners, this makes it a bit easier to stretch again if you ever have to take the canvas off the frame later.

 - Fold the edges of the canvas over and staple them in place.
-Try and give the canvas a sharp fold so that it does not stick out too much.
+Try to give the canvas a sharp fold, so it does not stick out too much.
 It's a little bit like making the bed!

-- Cut off any excess canvas at the back so that there is no spare canvas flapping around.
-You can also use a sponge to damp down the back of the canvas, and this will slightly tighten it even more.
+- Cut off the excess canvas at the back so no spare canvas flaps around.
+You can also use a sponge to dampen down the back of the canvas, and this will slightly tighten it even more.

-Once you have tried this a few times, you will get the hang of how to stretch a canvas and exactly which bit of the canvas that you need to pull tighter and each canvas will get better than the last.
+Once you have tried this a few times, you will get the hang of stretching a canvas and exactly which bit of the canvas you need to pull tighter, and each canvas will get better than the last.
 I have also used this method to stretch existing paintings for people who bought a rolled-up canvas from art markets abroad.